 Flexible Input Options Most pro and consumer audio sources can be used with the SF-16M via its unique FlexPort™ audio inputs.
 Up to four FlexPort audio modules can be connected, via Cat-5, to each SF-16M.
 Module options include balanced line/mic, XLR, digital coax/optical, and analog RCA inputs, accommodating anything from pro audio mixers to Apple TV media players.
 FlexPort modules include an illuminated button that may be used to trigger audio override at all pre-selected SF-16M outputs.

-Scalable Outputs Any amplified output of the SF-16M can be assigned as mono or stereo, allowing for 16 mono, 8 stereo, or a mixture of both mono and stereo speaker locations per chassis.
+Scalable Outputs Any amplified output of the SF-16M can be assigned as mono or stereo (see video), allowing for 16 mono, 8 stereo, or a mixture of both mono and stereo speaker locations per chassis.
 The SF-16M can split mono inputs to stereo outputs and combine stereo inputs to mono outputs.
 Up to four SF-16M units can be linked together to form a powerful 64 output system, with shared source signals and optionally shared FlexPort signals.
-Pure, Stable and Reliable Power Using Class-D digital amplification, the SF-16M produces a conservatively rated 45 watts per channel (all channels driven) or 60 watts (8 channels driven) at 8 Ohms and is stable to 4 Ohms.
-The SF-16M is so rock-solid that even a dead short to the outputs won’t negatively affect the unit.
-The SF-16M shuts off the amplifier stage until the short is corrected and then comes back on without a power cycle.
+Pure, Stable and Reliable Power Using Class-D digital amplification, the SF-16M produces a conservatively rated 50 watts per channel (all channels driven) 8 Ohms and is stable to 4 Ohms.
+(See the next paragraph to learn about SonaFlex Power and musicality.)
+The SF-16M is so rock-solid that even a dead short to the outputs is not harmful – the SF-16M simply shuts off the amplifier stage until the short is corrected and then comes back on without a power cycle.

 Innovative Linear Power Supply Quite possibly the most impressive benefit of the SF-16M is its dynamic audio quality.
-Competing Class-D products use switching power supplies, which are efficient, but have a serious flaw: they can’t manage large transient peaks, resulting in audio distortion.
-The SF-16M hybrid linear supply has the headroom to respond to musical dynamics with extra power, because its analog design allows its floating voltage rail to accommodate quick transient peaks in the music, instead of clipping, like the switching supply does.
+The SF-16M hybrid linear supply has the headroom to respond to musical dynamics with reserve power, because its analog design allows its floating voltage rail to accommodate quick transient peaks in the music.
+Learn more.

 Quality Front-End Components The SF-16M features 24-Bit, 96-kHz Burr-Brown A/D conversion with 64-times oversampling, resulting in natural, acurate sound reproduction of the input source material.